-This figure is therefore £7,940,596.43 divided by 42,709 (dwellings) which means the recommended tariff is £185.93 rounded up to the nearest pence.
-As mitigation must be delivered i.e. it is a legal requirement for each residential development, it is neither considered legal to round the tariff down nor up further than the nearest pence, as developer contributions must be reasonable and justifiable.
+This figure is therefore $\pounds$ 7,940,596.43 divided by 42,709 (dwellings) which means the recommended tariff is $\pounds$ 185.93 rounded up to the nearest pence.
+As mitigation must be delivered i.e. it is a legal requirement for each residential development, it is neither considered legal to round the tariff down nor up, as developer contributions must be reasonable and justifiable.